FMIA: NFL Life At A Social Distance, and How The 2020 Draft Might Look - Peter King, NBC Sports

 Numbers Game30

-“Free me,” Brandin Cooks tweeted Friday night, amid reports the cap-strapped Rams were trying to trade him.
+“Free me,” Brandin Cooks Tweeted Friday night, spawning questions about his status with the Rams.
+Does he want to be traded?
+Or is “free me” referring to some sort of get-me-out-this-quarantined life?

-If he is dealt, it will continue the odd career of a very good player.
+After an earlier version of this note ran, I was told by two sources that Cooks is not on the block.
+If that changes, it would continue one of the oddest careers of a very good player ever.
 Cooks was drafted 20th overall by the Saints in 2014.

-In 2017, he was traded to the Patriots for the 32nd pick in the first round.
-At 24, he caught passes from Tom Brady, and his 16.6-yard average gave Brady is best and most consistent deep threat in years.
+- In 2017, he was traded to the Patriots for the 32nd pick in the first round.
+At 24, he caught passes from Tom Brady, and his 16.6-yard average resulted in Brady’s best and most consistent deep threat in years.

-In 2018, he was traded to the Rams for the 23rd pick in the first round.
-At 25, he caught passes from Jared Goff, and his 1,204 yards was the most in his career.
+- In 2018, he was traded to the Rams for the 23rd pick in the first round.
+At 25, he caught passes from Jared Goff, and his 1,204 yards were the most in his career.
 He was the key receiver on a Super Bowl team.

-In 2020, Cooks is on the block.
-He’s had concussion issues, and his production dipped to 3.0 catches per game last year, by far a career-low.
-But I think he’s a pretty good risk.
+In 2020, Cooks has had concussion issues, and his production dipped to 3.0 catches per game last year, by far a career-low.
 An acquiring team would owe him $20 million the next two years, and then could cut him without a hurtful cap hit.
-For about 4 percent and then 5.5 percent of the salary cap over the next two seasons, Cooks could be the missing link to a contending team.
+For about 4 percent and then 5.5 percent of the salary cap over the next two seasons, Cooks could be the missing link to a contending team … but of course, that would mean the Rams would be willing to deal him.
+Which as of now they’re apparently not willing to do.

+Rams wide receiver Brandin Cooks.
+(Getty Images)My best landing spots for Cooks, if the Rams would entertain a deal, would be Philadelphia, Green Bay, Oakland or Washington.
+Of course, the strength of the receiver group in this draft will affect any of those teams’ willingness to pursue Cooks.

+Amazing, really, that one player, at 26, has already been worth the 20th, 32nd and 23rd picks in three different drafts.

 Factoidness